networknext/next/README.md

 Network Next is source available and free to use when you host the software yourself.

-Network Next, Inc. offers a hosted solution with commercial support.
+Network Next, Inc. also offers a hosted solution with commercial support.
 Please [contact us](mailto:glenn@networknext.com) for details.

 # Install Network Next